jimywork/koadic/README.md

 implant/utils/download_file | Downloads a file from the target zombie. implant/utils/upload_file | Uploads a file from the listening server to the target zombies.

+### Disclaimer
+Code samples are provided for educational purposes.
+Adequate defenses can only be built by researching attack techniques available to malicious actors.
+Using this code against target systems without prior permission is illegal in most jurisdictions.
+The authors are not liable for any damages from misuse of this information or code.

 ### Acknowledgements
 Special thanks to research done by the following individuals: